Healthy Recipes using Wasabi Soy Almonds

 - In a bowl, mix chia seeds, almond milk, and maple syrup.

-- Refrigerate for at least 4 hours or overnight until thickened.
+- Stir well and refrigerate for at least 4 hours or overnight to thicken.